 They’re also fun to present as well.
 It’s amazing to follow the progress participants are making within a group challenge.

-You might have seen over in the Done by 3:00 Club FB Group, that we’re doing a whole year of monthly 5-day challenges to truly Transform our 2021.
+You might have seen over in the Done by 3:00 Club FB Group, that we’re doing a whole year of monthly 5-day challenges to truly Transform our 2021 (this is over, but it’s still the place for business-owning moms!).
 I’ve really been enjoying doing them, and I’ve gotten some really great feedback.
 It’s helped me build relationships with FB group members and get a better understanding of how to help them.

 Challenges can be any length, of course.
 But what’s good about a 5-day challenge is that it’s short, but gives you enough opportunity to teach a complete subject.
 If the challenge is too short, you may not be able to get enough information out to your participants.
 And if it’s too long, you won’t see as much participation.
 But your subject and your methods will dictate your challenge length.